costa-rica/kyber-vision-mobile-11/README.md

 ## Changes from pervious version

-- Swipe Pad on ScriptingLive Portrait is nickel 👍
+- Swipe Pad on ScriptingLive is correctly placed on user touch
-- works with API08
+- Swipe Pad wheel is outer, middle, and inner radius set in user reducer

 ### not all yet implemented

 - Make the Top navigation bar smaller
 - design a new Portrait mode scripting with new design - must have space to tap.
-- This version will ask for onboarding number of players to script
-- portrait mode will have a space to tap the screen to indicate player whose action is being scripted.
-  - implement gesture GestureScreen06 with ActionWheel02 from this repo: https://github.com/costa-rica/NativeStuff17nonRectanglularButtons
-- probably needs local database?

 ## .env